awsdocs/amazon-s3-developer-guide/doc_source/example-walkthroughs-managing-access-example2.md

 For instructions, see [Working with Inline Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_inline-using.html) in the *IAM User Guide*\.

-### Step 2\.4: Test Permissions<a name="access-policies-walkthrough-example2b-user-dave-access"></a>
+### Step 2\.4: Test permissions<a name="access-policies-walkthrough-example2b-user-dave-access"></a>

 Now Dave in Account B can list the contents of `examplebucket` owned by Account A\.
 You can verify the permissions using either of the following procedures\.

-**Test Using the AWS CLI**
+**Test using the AWS CLI**

 1. Add the UserDave profile to the AWS CLI config file\.
-For more information about the config file, see [Setting Up the Tools for the Example Walkthroughs](policy-eval-walkthrough-download-awscli.md)\.
+For more information about the config file, see [Setting up the tools for the example walkthroughs](policy-eval-walkthrough-download-awscli.md)\.

    ```
    [profile UserDave]